Faisal of Saudi Arabia: Viceroy of Hejaz and foreign minister

 Prince Faisal was appointed viceroy of Hejaz on 9 February 1926 following his father's takeover of the region.
 He often consulted with local leaders during his tenure.
 Faisal was the president of the Consultative Assembly and the minister of interior.
 In December 1931, following the announcement of the constitution of the Council of Deputies (Majlis al Wukala), he also became the president of the four-member council and minister of foreign affairs.
 He would continue to oversee Saudi foreign policy until his death—even as king, with only a two-year break between 1960 and 1962.

 Faisal visited several countries in this period, including Iran in May 1932, Poland in 1932 and Russia in 1933.
 On 8 July 1932 he visited Turkey and met with President Kemal Atatürk.

-On 23 September 1932, he officially announced the establishment of Saudi Arabia on behalf of his father King Abdulaziz from Al Hamidiyah Palace in Mecca by reading out the royal decree that renamed the Kingdom of Hejaz and Nejd as the Kingdom of Saudi Arabia.
+On 23 September 1932, the prince officially announced the establishment of Saudi Arabia on behalf of his father from Al Hamidiyah Palace in Mecca by reading out the royal decree that renamed the Kingdom of Hejaz and Nejd as the Kingdom of Saudi Arabia.
 Faisal commanded a campaign during the Saudi–Yemeni War in 1934, resulting in a Saudi victory.
 He and his half-brother Khalid visited the US in October 1943 following the invitation of President Franklin D. Roosevelt.
 This is one of the early contacts between Saudi Arabia and the US.

 As King Abdulaziz neared the end of his life, he favored Faisal as a possible successor over his eldest living son, Crown Prince Saud, due to Faisal's extensive knowledge, as well as his years of experience.
 Since Faisal was a child, Abdulaziz recognized him as the most brilliant of his sons and often tasked him with responsibilities in war and diplomacy.
 In addition, Faisal was known to embrace a simple Bedouin lifestyle.
 "I only wish I had three Faisals", Abdulaziz once said when discussing who would succeed him.
 However, Abdulaziz made the decision to keep Saud as crown prince in the fear that otherwise would lead to decreased stability.